 Either you love or hate Steve Jobs, you must be already tired of his story.
 Countless movies, books and biopics have been written about him.
 And while I admit he did a great job, there’s a guy who deserves more praise: Alan Turing, the grandfather of modern computers.

+There are tons of excellent IT books out there, this is just our favorite list.
 Have you read a book about IT that has inspired you?
 Share it with us.